Satisfactory Academic Progress Policy

 Automatic Warning Semester

-If the student’s subsequent SAP evaluation determines the student is still not meeting SAP standards, the student will be notified in writing that he/she is ineligible for future financial aid.
+If the student’s subsequent SAP evaluation determines the student is still not meeting SAP standards, the student will be notified in writing that they are ineligible for future financial aid.
 Students should be aware this includes all federal, institutional and many alternative loan programs.
-If a student is ineligible for financial aid due to failure to make SAP after the warning term, he/she may request reconsideration by submitting an appeal to the Office of Student Financial Services for a probationary semester.
+If a student is ineligible for financial aid due to failure to make SAP after the warning term, they may request reconsideration by submitting an appeal to the Office of Student Financial Services for a probationary semester.

 Appeal for a Probationary Semester